BlockchainCommons/developer-web-site/_pages/tech/data-format/index.md

 ## ![](/assets/badges/dcbor.png) dCBOR

-dCBOR stands for Deterministic CBOR.
+**Binary Format.** dCBOR stands for Deterministic CBOR.
 It's our own variant of CBOR that always encodes the same on any platform.
 It's a necessary building block for using CBOR as the foundation of a deterministic storage system like Gordian Envelope.

 For more see: